Alexoat76/AirBnB_clone_v2/README.md

 ---

-# 0x00.
-AirBnB clone - The console
+# 0x02.
+AirBnB clone - MySQL
 <div style="text-align: justify">

 Thank you for visiting this repository which contain the `second step` towards building first `full web application`: the `AirBnB clone_v2`.
 This work starts by forking the following source: **[codebase](https://github.com/justinmajetich/AirBnB_clone.git)**